 healthychildren.org/English/healthy-living/nutrition/Pages/Differences-in-Organic-Natural-and-Health-Foods.aspx Medications and Mothers’ Milk

 Coffee is the most commonly consumed caffeinated beverage in the world.
-In fact, many people (pregnant women included) wouldn’t consider starting their day without having had a cup of java.
+In fact, many people (pregnant women included) wouldn’t consider starting their day without a cup of java.

-It is important that expectant mothers limit their intake of caffeine to no more 200 milligrams a day or avoid coffee altogether.
+It’s important that expectant mothers limit their intake of caffeine to no more than 200 milligrams a day or avoid coffee altogether.

-So, order that morning coffee, but skip the extra espresso shot, and baby should be just fine.
+So order that morning coffee and skip the extra espresso shot, and baby should be just fine.